Seth Wallace: Coaching career

-Valdosta State

 Wallace joined the Valdosta State football staff, coaching in various defensive roles from 2009 until 2013.
 Wallace was Blazers' defensive coordinator from 2011 to 2013, working under head coach David Dean.

-Iowa

 Wallace returned to Iowa in 2014, working in various defensive and recruiting roles before settling in as the Hawkeyes linebackers coach after Jim Reid joined Boston College as defensive coordinator.
-Wallace coached several future NFL players at linebacker for the Hawkeyes, including Josey Jewell, Nick Niemann, Ben Niemann, and Kristian Welch.
+Wallace has coached several future NFL players at linebacker for the Hawkeyes, including Josey Jewell, Nick Niemann, Ben Niemann, Kristian Welch and Jack Campbell.
 Wallace became assistant defensive coordinator for the Hawkeyes in 2017, working with defensive coordinator Phil Parker.
 After the conclusion of the 2022 season, Wallace was named the national FootballScoop Linebackers Coach of the Year.

-In April 2022, Wallace was added as a defendant in a lawsuit filed against the University of Iowa and its football coaches by former Black football players who allege they faced racial discrimination and harassment.
+Wallace’s name was brought into the case in April 2022 by the attorneys for eight Black former Hawkeye players who are seeking damages for what they allege was a demeaning and retaliatory culture run by head coach Kirk Ferentz and former strength and conditioning coach Chris Doyle.
+The lawsuit was initiated in November 2020.
+Seth Wallace was dismissed with prejudice as a defendant from the racial discrimination federal lawsuit, 10 months after he was added.